Designing and Proposing Your Research Project

 For individuals in the U.S. & U.S. territories

-Designing a study and writing up a research proposal takes time — often more time than actually conducting the study!
+Designing your own study and writing your research proposal takes time, often more so than conducting the study.
+This practical, accessible guide walks you through the entire process.

-The figures, tables, and exhibits offer a wealth of examples and tools, including activities and worksheets to practice alone or in a study group.
+The figures, tables, and exhibits offer a wealth of relatable examples, and students can use the many activities and worksheets to explore and apply concepts, as individuals or in groups.

 - Choosing Your Research Question and Hypotheses